CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-post-imports.md

 The example above requires the [CopernicaRestApi class](rest-php).

 ## Important
-The order of the fields used in the 'source' parameter must be in the same order for all profiles.
+The order of the fields used in the 'source' parameter must be in the same order for all (sub)profiles.
 Based on the example above, this **will not** work:

 ```
 {